jju/bike/strathconasciencepark.md

 Provincial park just outside Edmonton.
+It's rutted and full of gopher holes.
+There's no sandy area but it does have a big downhill with long stairs for a runup.